CSchink/reimbursement_system/README.md

 * username: admin
 * password: 1234

 Now you may approve or deny those reimbursements.
-As you can see, you may select multiple reimbursements (as long as they are pending):
+As you can see, you may select multiple reimbursements (as long as they are pending).

 ![image](https://user-images.githubusercontent.com/45950072/116256977-a81b3400-a741-11eb-82c8-876c0ead56f4.png)